plankers/virtualization-security-compliance/encryption/README.txt

 ESXi caches the encryption keys for encrypted objects in its memory, to prevent issues if the key provider becomes unavailable.
 As such, you might not know you have an issue until you remove the old key provider and reboot a host.
-As such, it's important to have backups of key providers and connection information.
+It's important to have backups of key providers and connection information.

 Sample Order of Operations for a Key Provider Change
 ####################################################